 Financing raw land can be daunting, but Truliant Federal Credit Union loan officers can help guide you through the process.

-We offer land loans to members in Florida, Georgia, Tennessee, South Carolina, North Carolina, Ohio and Virginia, and our loans feature a variety of rates and terms to meet your needs1.
+We offer credit union land loans to our members in Florida, Georgia, Tennessee, South Carolina, North Carolina, Ohio and Virginia, and our loans feature a variety of rates and terms to meet your needs1.
 And with loan amounts available between $5,000 and $200,000, we have an option to meet the size of your project, as well.
-We’ll finance up to 80% of your land’s purchase price or value, whichever is less, in a subdivision and up to 70% for raw land.
+We’ll finance up to 80% of your land’s purchase price or value, whichever is less, in a subdivision and up to 70% for financing raw land.

 Once you apply, we will help to walk you through the rest of the process so if you ever have a question, we're here for you.